 Scholarly Commons Citation

 Goodman, Lisa A. and Epstein, Deborah, "Refocusing on Women: A New Direction for Policy and Research on Intimate Partner Violence" (2005).
 Georgetown Law Faculty Publications and Other Works.
-Paper 1362.
+1362.